emmyyin/flappy-christmas-game/README.md

 The game was developed in [VS code](https://code.visualstudio.com/) using the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension.

-**OBS!** Press "Go Live" in the bottom right corned or the VS Code editor.
+**OBS!** Press "Go Live" in the bottom right corned of the VS Code editor.

 ### Features